ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

 - e2studio.
 - Emblocks.

-This may be useful to launch a debug session with your favorite tool while using mbed CLI for development, or creating examples or projects you work on within your tool of choice.
+This may be useful to launch a debug session with your favorite tool while using Arm Mbed CLI for development, or creating examples or projects you work on within your tool of choice.

-### Exporting from mbed CLI
+### Exporting from Arm Mbed CLI

-[mbed CLI](cli.md) currently supports [exporting](cli.md#exporting-to-desktop-ides) to all of the development environments mentioned above by using the ``export`` command.
+[Mbed CLI](cli.md) currently supports [exporting](cli.md#exporting-to-desktop-ides) to all of the development environments mentioned above by using the `export` command.

-For example, to export to uVision5 with the K64F target run:
+For example, to export to uVision5 with the K64F target, run:

 	$ mbed export -i uvision5 -m K64F

 A `*.uvproj` file is created in the root folder of the project.
 You can open this project file with uVision5.

-When you export from mbed CLI, you create a project that compiles with the debug profile.
+When you export from Mbed CLI, you create a project that compiles with the debug profile.
 You can find more information on the debug profile in the [build profiles documentation](build_profiles.md#debug-profile).
 For example, this means that compiling within UVision 5 after this export:

     $ mbed export -i uvision5 -m K64F